TheElevatedOne/TheElevatedOne/README.md

 ### Projects
 - [x] PyMo
-- [x] Rewrote ClearOutside scraper for the next project
+- [x] Rewrote ClearOutside scraper and published it to PyPI
 - [ ] Create a TUI (Terminal UI) Weather widget with OpenMeteo and ClearOutside
 - [ ] (At least try to) Recreate MusicBee as I like it in TUI
 - [ ] Websites (took time off after 2 months of work)